North DeKalb Mall: History

 On May 15, 2014, Lennar in partnership with Sterling Organization, purchased the mall for an undisclosed amount, with plans to convert the enclosed portion to an open-air concept.

 In the spring of 2016, the Macy's anchor closed.
 North DeKalb Mall has since become the 'almost' mall of DeKalb County with Costco 'almost' becoming a store anchor for nearly a decade.
 The mall's primary traffic stems from Emory University employees who use North DeKalb Mall's vast parking lots as a temporary location for ride sharing into the University.
 This along with limited traffic from the AMC movie theater has helped keep the mall from going completely under.

+The 2018 Clint Eastwood film The Mule had scenes shot in the parking lot of the mall.

-As of 2019, multiple vacant storefronts in the North DeKalb Mall in Georgia were now renovated so that they could be used for filming.
+By 2019, multiple vacant storefronts in the North DeKalb Mall in Georgia were now renovated so that they could be used for filming the Fear Street Trilogy.
 Casual Corner, Software Etc., B. Dalton Bookseller, Musicland and Gadzooks were placed.
 As of October 1, 2020, North DeKalb Mall had officially closed its doors due to poor sales and the impact of the COVID-19 pandemic.
 Marshalls and AMC Theatres remain open.

 In 2019, the property was sold to Edens, which plans to develop the site into a mixed use facility.
 In February 2022, local journalists obtained preliminary site plans in a public records request.

-Parts of the mall were used in 2021 for the filming of the live action Loud House film A Loud House Christmas.
+Parts of the mall were used in 2021 for the filming of the live-action Loud House film A Loud House Christmas.

+North DeKalb Mall was demolished and is being redeveloped as Lulah Hills by commercial real estate developer Edens.
+Demolition began in June 2024.